X-Innovations/basic_finance_calculator/README.md

 3. Update this README with any notes you want us to know.
 4. Share your fork when finished.

 This project should take a few hours, not days.
 Focus on demonstrating your skills, not building a production-ready system.

+---

+## Additional Documentation

+- For frontend documentation, see [frontend/README.md](./frontend/README.md)
+- For backend documentation, see [backend/README.md](./backend/README.md)